willzywiec/dissertation/README.md

 ## Running the Code
 **install.R** installs all necessary R packages.

 MCNP input decks were built using **build/grid.R** and run using **linux/copy.py** and **linux/volley.py**, which are configured to run on Red Hat Linux using Slurm.
 The data I used in my dissertation consisted of a 130 MB **mcnp-output.csv** file, which contains output from 1,542,397 MCNP simulations that were run on the Quartz supercomputer at LLNL.
 I haven't posted the .csv file or simulation output, but an example of the required .csv file format is shown below.
-With the exception of the MCNP simulations, everything was run on a desktop computer I built for this project.
+With the exception of the MCNP simulations, everything was run on a desktop computer I built specifically for training neural networks.

 ![excel-screenshot](https://github.com/willzywiec/dissertation/assets/30445407/b9c383c8-bd33-432e-8bec-06a833e3d3f8)